Car spec terms

 This is the name given to a really neat fixing system that allows you to fit a child seat in a very secure way.
 If you're checking out a child-friendly car, keep an eye out for little Isofix name tags sewn into the seats.

 Miles Per Gallon refers quite simply to how many miles your car will go per gallon of fuel.
-When you fill up at the pump, you'll notice that the amount of fuel your putting into your tank is measures in litres, but 'gallons' is industry standard terminology.
+When you fill up at the pump, you'll notice the amount of fuel you're putting into your tank is measured in litres, but 'gallons' is industry standard terminology.
 Often, the figure quoted by the manufacturer is much more flattering than what you'll achieve in real life, so it’s a good idea to read an independent review before you buy.